scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Finishing off the leftovers of my pizza today as well as eating some candy when I went to go see Valerian.

+### Day 405

+Full day of soylent today.
+Breakfast was soylent after the gym, lunch was soylent and unfortunately staying inside since it was raining so no lunch walk.
+Then dinner was, surprise, soylent!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/